martinliptak/knights-tour/SPECIFICATION.md

 - Chessboard size.
 Dimension N of square chessboard NxN where the knight moves.
 - Initial point.
 The point where the knight starts his tour.
+- Stack.
+Last-in first-out data structure.
+- State.
+Contains current position of the knight, visited fields of the chessboard and path of the knight.
+- State ancestors.
+New states created from the original state using all possible knight moves.

 ## Command line